arvindag/Misc-Docs/GoLang.md

 indicate a bug, not the routine errors that a robust program should be built to expect.

 Go programs use ordinary control-flow mechanisms like if and return to respond to errors.
-This style undeniably demands that more attention be paid to error-han- dling logic, but that is precisely the point.
+This style undeniably demands that more attention be paid to error-handling logic, but that is precisely the point.
 ###### 5.4.1.
 Error-Handling Strategies
 There are 5 different ways to handle errors.

-**First**
-First, and most common, is to propagate the error, so that a failure in a subroutine becomes a failure of the calling routine.
+**First** and most common, is to propagate the error, so that a failure in a subroutine becomes a failure of the calling routine.
 ```go
 resp, err := http.Get(url)